How to open a bank account in Singapore as an American

 The country of Singapore is quite inviting to foreigners who can contribute to Singaporean society meaningfully through entrepreneurship, and has made it easy for foreigners to form a Singapore company.

 A Singapore company, most commonly a Singapore Private Limited company, (Pte.
 Ltd.) requires any foreigner to have a resident director.
 This person can be a Singaporean citizen or permanent resident.
 There is also a need for a registered office and secretary in Singapore.
 We can arrange all of these services.
+Set up your Singaporean company today with, acquiring the incorporation professional package.

 Another highly attractive aspect of starting a company in Singapore is the friendly atmosphere towards residency and immigration.